 If genetic testing or screening is indicated for family members, we can help you talk to your family members about how to access these services.

 Genetic Heart Conditions: Next StepsToggle accordion item

-If a family member does have a gene that indicates a heart condition, they will begin regular screening appointments to actively manage the disease, follow its progression and perhaps even begin taking medications to reduce the risk of an emergency.
-Our heart team provides care that is:
+If you or a family member does have a genetic heart condition a heart condition, regular screening appointments help to actively manage the disease, follow its progression and perhaps even begin taking medications to reduce the risk of an emergency.
+Our cardiogenetics team provides care that is: